Impairments in traffic

-Straight towards the ground = waiting and listening.
+- Straight towards the ground: waiting and listening.

-Diagonal = intends to start walking.
+- Diagonal: intends to start walking.

 When you stop for a visually impaired person at a pedestrian crossing

-Be careful of making noise – do not rev your engine and only honk your horn if there is an emergency.
+- Be careful of making noise – do not rev your engine and only honk your horn if there is an emergency.

-Do not start driving again as soon as the visually impaired person has left your lane, but wait until they have finished crossing the road.
+- Do not start driving again as soon as the visually impaired person has left your lane, but wait until they have finished crossing the road.
 This is so that you do not confuse the person with the sound of your accelerating car.

-Wears a white harness.
+- Wear a white harness.

-Never disturb or make contact with a guide dog.
+- Never disturb or make contact with a guide dog.